dwraithrah/SeniorProjectGame/README.md

 ## GAME OVERVIEW:
 The game itself spawns two enemy types, a runner and a warrior, whose goal is to get behind the player and destroy a wall the player is guarding.
 If the wall is destroyed, it's game over.
 If the player is killed, it's game over.
 The runner is faster than the warrior and only inflicts one unit of damage on either the player or the wall.
-The Warrior is slower and inflicts two units of data.
+The Warrior is slower and inflicts two units of damage.
 There is a scoreboard that keeps track of how many goblins the player kills.
 Once the enemy gets behind the player they inflict their damage and disappear.
-The player moves on a fixed arc and must move to intercept the enemy and kill them.
+The player moves on a fixed arc and must move right or left to intercept the enemy and kill them.

-The game is configured to run on a Windows PC.
+## Installation:

+## Controls:
-Controls: The space bar is used to swing the club.
+The space bar is used to swing the club.
 Movement is done using the arrow keys, left arrow moving left, right arrow moving right.

 There are two versions of the game that were configured.
 One for Hard mode and one for easy mode.
 They were configured separately for